ltran1612/CS579-Reverse-Engineering/Lab3/README.md

 1) It is trying to connect to a website: "www.practicalmalwareanalysis.com"
 2) It is trying to run some programs and exit some proccesses.
 3) It tries to run some kernel-level operations.
+4) The malware is packed with "PEncrypt 3.1 Final -> junkcode"

 ## Indicators of Compromise